 Share your photos with us

-The site can be accessed from El Mirador or Tikal through organized tours.
+Nakbe can be reached from El Mirador or Tikal through organized tours.
 These can be arranged in the town of Flores or at Tikal, and the itinerary requires a few days.
 Flores, an island city in Lake Peten Itza, is most easily reached by air from Guatemala City.
-Modern Flores, ancient Tayasal, was the last independent Maya Kingdom to hold out against the Spanish onslaught which finally fell in 1697.
+Modern Flores, ancient Tayasal, was the last independent Maya Kingdom to hold out against the Spanish onslaught.
+It finally fell in 1697.
 Travel to Flores can also be made by road west from Belize, or north from Guatemala City.

 HOURS: By organized tour

 GUIDES: Services can be arranged in Flores or Tikal; guides can be picked up at Carmalita pueblo